kcsheng/horiseon/README.md

 These errors are corrected accrodingly, resulting in an error-free page: <img src="./test/pass_test.png" alt="no errors following WAVE test" width="40%">

 The speed of online page upload is also tested after webpage deployment at github io.
 An incremental upload is observed, suggesting that some image files are too large in size.
 Following reduction of the size of several images, the loading of [Horiseon](https://kcsheng.github.io/horiseon/) webpage has significantly picked up.

-## usage: deployed link and how to clone the final result

-## Installation